DennisBayer/fuzzygit/README.md

   --bind 'ctrl-alt-a:deselect-all' \
 ```

-### Useful Extensions
+### Useful Third-Party Tools

-If not already done check out the following projects which offer nice feature
+If not already done check out the following projects, which offer nice feature
 to beautify fzf's preview and Git's diff output.

 * [bat][101] - A cat(1) clone with syntax highlighting and Git integration.